 (b) if RNA is positive, then the half hourly out of balance (buy) fee set out in the transmission fee schedule for the financial year in which the half hour falls applicable to the half hour.

-(4) If the sum of the half hourly out of balance charges for the half hours in a month is negative, then an amount equal to -1 multiplied by that sum is payable by the user to Western Power, except if the user is Western Power.
+(4) If the sum of the half hourly out of balance charges for the half hours in a month is negative, then an amount equal to -1 multiplied by that sum is payable by the user to the corporation, except if the user is the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation.

-(5) If the sum of the half hourly out of balance charges for the half hours in a month is positive, then an amount equal to that sum is payable by Western Power to the user, except if the user is Western Power.
+(5) If the sum of the half hourly out of balance charges for the half hours in a month is positive, then an amount equal to that sum is payable by the corporation to the user, except if the user is the Electricity Generation Corporation, the Electricity Retail Corporation or the Regional Power Corporation.

 (6) For the purposes of subregulation (7), the “adjusted net amount” for the group of connections in respect of a user’s distribution access agreement for a half hour is an amount equal to the energy entry amount for the group of connections for the half hour minus the energy exit amount for the group of connections for the half hour, except where —